 You are just a forkful and water bottle away from boosting your baseball performance!
 Smart food choices and proper hydration can enhance reaction time, focus and stamina to give a competitive edge on the field.
 Although baseball is not a sport of continuous activity, the games are long so a smart nutrition plan will help you mentally and physically stay in the game.
 Here's a game plan on how to eat for energy and hydrate for high performance.

 Three to four hours before the game, eat a balanced meal.
 A good rule of thumb is to have one-fourth of the plate filled with whole grains such as whole-grain bread, pasta or brown rice; one-fourth of the plate consisting of lean protein such as eggs, fish, beans or chicken; and the last half of the plate featuring colorful produce.
-Keep meals on the healthy side since high-fat meals, such as fried chicken or a cheeseburger and fries, can lead to feeling weighed down and sluggish.
+High-fat meals, such as fried chicken or a cheeseburger and fries, can lead to feeling weighed down and sluggish.
 Some good examples of pre-game meals include:

 - Whole-grain toast with a vegetable omelet and chopped fresh fruit.

 - Oatmeal (made with low-fat milk) with almonds and a banana.

 - A grilled barbecue chicken sandwich on a whole-grain bun served with a spinach salad.